emperorpenguincat/emperorpenguincat/README.md

 - 👋 Hi, I’m @emperorpenguincat
 - 👀 I’m interested in cyber security
 - 🌱 I’m currently learning computer science specialise in security
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/tannickkean/)

 <!---
 emperorpenguincat/emperorpenguincat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.